DuyNguyen1879/docker-lab-tutorial/content/administration.md

 Make sure that Common Name (**CN**) matches the hostname of the docker engine.

-Sign the certificate
+Once we created the certificate signing request, we can issue the request against the Certification Authority

     openssl x509 -req -days 3650 -sha256 -in server.csr \
                  -CA ca.pem \
                  -CAkey ca-key.pem \
                  -CAcreateserial -out server-cert.pem

-This will produce the ``server-cert.pem`` certificate file containing the public key to authenticate against the server running the docker engine.
+This will produce the ``server-cert.pem`` certificate file containing the public key.
 Together with the ``server-key.pem`` file, this makes up a server's keys pair.

 Move the server's keys pair as well as the ``ca.pem`` file to a given location on server where the docker engine is running